mlukasek/M5_NightscoutMon/README.md

 Bottom info line is the same as on page 0.

 **Page 2 - analog clock with temperature and humidity**
 Large analog clock with date.
 BG value in top left corner with time difference from the last reading.
-BG delta value in top right corner and arrow pointing chinge direction bellow it.
+BG delta value in top right corner and arrow pointing chinge direction below it.

 This screen contatins environmental values form DHT12 sensor.
 Requires ENV Unit or BTC Standing Base connected to MStack.
 The temperature is in lower left corner and humidity in lower right corner.
 Temperature unit can be set in M5NS.INI.